adrienchaton/BERGAN/README.md

 # BERGAN

-trying to make techno with GANs, default is to train on 2sec audio clips at 16kHz = 1 bar 4/4 at 120BPM
+trying to make techno with GANs, default is to train on 2 sec. audio clips at 16kHz = 1 bar 4/4 at 120BPM

-generator and multi-scale discriminators derived from the MelGAN architecture
+generator and multi-scale discriminators, default working config = WGANGP_2scales_WN_WN_crop0.gin

-default working config = WGANGP_2scales_WN_WN_crop0.gin
+without GP the GANs are very prone to mode collapse/overfitting, also avoid BN discriminator with GP

-without GP, it sucks, also avoid BN discriminator with GP
+minimal requirements, can be installed with pip in a python3 virtualenv

 ## TODO